decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

 Creating Linked Wearables has a cost depending on the type of Linked Wearable Collection you chose to build:

 1. **Standard**: each published wearable costs the same as a regular wearable: USD 100 payable in MANA.
 2. **Programmatic**: a fixed fee, payed once for all the wearables you'll be publishing.
+This fee equals publishing 20 regular wearables: 2000 USD payable in MANA.

 For more information about the type of collection you're creating, check the [NFT Collections & Linked Wearables Collections](#nft-collections--linked-wearables-collections) section.